Wednesday, March 05, 2025

 Couture, Alice Winocour (Angelina Jolie, Louis Garrel) (selling in Berlin)

-Jupiter, Andrei Zvyagintsev (listed as in pre-production)
+Jupiter, Andrei Zvyagintsev (listed as in pre-production, so Cannes 2026?)

 I Want Your Sex, Gregg Araki